Progressivism in the United States: Social justice

+In the 21st century progressives in the United States are advocating for the implementation of legislation that will promote a more equal society and help reduce the gaps between diverse populations in the American society, including the gaps between populations of different races, gender gaps and socio-economic gaps.
+Progressives support the promotion of criminal justice reform to rectify systemic injustices, and the eradication of discriminatory practices in areas such as employment and housing.

 Definition

 With the rise in popularity of progressives such as Alexandria Ocasio-Cortez, Bernie Sanders, and Elizabeth Warren, the term progressive began to carry greater cultural currency, particularly in the 2016 Democratic primaries.
 While answering a question from CNN moderator Anderson Cooper regarding her willingness to shift positions during an October 2015 debate, Hillary Clinton referred to herself as a "progressive who likes to get things done", drawing the ire of a number of Sanders supporters and other critics from her left.
+Senator John Fetterman has moderated his foreign and domestic positions that have arisen in late 2023 such as the war in Gaza and the increased illegal immigration on the southern border creating doubts about his progressivism.
 Questions about the precise meaning of the term have persisted within the Democratic Party and without since the election of Donald Trump in the 2016 United States presidential election, with some candidates using it to indicate their affiliation with the left flank of the party.

 Progressive parties

-Following the first progressive movement of the early 20th century, two later short-lived parties have also identified as progressive.
+Following the first progressive movement of the early 20th century, three later short-lived parties have also identified as progressive.

 Progressive Party, 1912

 The first political party named the Progressive Party was formed for the 1912 presidential election to elect Theodore Roosevelt.
 It was formed after Roosevelt lost his bid to become the Republican candidate to William Howard Taft, and became defunct by 1920.